 However, expect your injury settlement to reflect a shared fault deduction that correlates with your percentage of liability.
 For example, if you were 20% responsible for causing your injuries after you failed to wear a motorcycle helmet, and the jury awarded you $100,000 for your damages, your injury settlement would be reduced by 20%, leaving you with an injury settlement of $80,000.

-Our Firm Reviews Marion Motorcycle Accident Cases for Free
+Our Ohio Firm Reviews Marion Motorcycle Accident Cases for Free

-Here at the Fitch Law Firm LLC, we treat every Ohio victim’s case on an individual basis to identify the cause of their accident and a fair settlement value.
-If another party’s negligence caused your collision, and you would like to know more about your legal options, our team is here to discuss your case.
+Here at The Fitch Law Firm LLC, we treat every Ohio victim’s case on an individual basis to identify the cause of their accident and a fair settlement value.
+If another party’s negligence caused your collision, and you would like to know more about your legal options and how our Marion motorcycle accident lawyer can help, our team is here to discuss your case.
 Our Marion office is located on East Center Street.

 Consultations are free, and we have team members available 24/7 to take your call.
 Accident injuries wait for no one, and you shouldn’t have to, either.
 Call us to seek help now.